TKJElectronics/Balanduino/Arduino code/hardware/Balanduino/avr/libraries/README.txt

-Specific libraries for Sanguino can be put inside this folder
+Specific libraries for Balanduino can be put inside this folder.